HP-J/Sulaiman/README.md

 # Welcome to Sulaiman
 #### A keyboard launcher with no features

-*The app is in early stages of development*
+*The app is in early stages of development, we still have a lot in the bag, stick around*

 *Your feedback is highly encourage*